-The Gaia and the IGAPS catalogues are then matched using the match_coordinates_sky function in the ASTROPY package (Astropy Collaboration et al. 2013; Price-Whelan et al. 2018).
-Matches with a distance larger than 1.5 arcseconds are removed as spurious.
-Hence the initial astrometric solution of the pipeline needs to be better than this - which it usually is - if the search for a refined solution is going to succeed.
-In the rare cases where the pipeline solution is worse than this, a good enough initial astrometric solution needs to be found by hand.
+The Gaia and the IGAPS catalogues are then matched using the match\coordinates\sky function in the ASTROPY package (Astropy Collaboration 2013, 2018).
+Matches with a distance larger than 1.5 arcsec are removed as spurious.
+The initial astrometric solution of the pipeline needs to be better than this - which it usually is - if the search for a refined solution is going to succeed.
+For the rare cases where the pipeline solution is worse than this, an adequate initial astrometric solution needs to be found by hand.

 As the ZPN projection cannot be inverted, its coefficients need to be found iteratively.
-We are using the PYTHON package LMFIT (Newville et al. 2014) with the default Levenberg Marquart algorithm for finding the iterative solution.
-The fitting function converts the IGAPS pixel positions into celestial coordinates using the ZPN parameters and calculates the separation to the matched Gaia source, which is minimized.
-As the solution depends on the initial parameters, we run the algorithm with 10 different starting parameter sets: the original pipeline solution; the set of median coefficients for the CDn_m and PV2_3 are of the filter; plus 8 sets where CRPIXn, CDn_m and PV2_3 are randomly adjusted by up to 5% from the original pipeline solution values.
-For the U{RGO} filter PV2_5 is treated in the same way as PV2_3.
+We have used the PYTHON package LMFIT (Newville et al. 2014) with the default Levenberg Marquart algorithm to find the iterative solution.
+The fitting function converts the IGAPS pixel positions into celestial coordinates using the ZPN parameters and calculates the separation to the matched Gaia source, which is minimised.
+As the solution depends on the initial parameters, we run the algorithm with ten different starting parameter sets: the original pipeline solution; the set of median coefficients for the CDn\m and PV2\3 values of the filter; plus eight sets where CRPIXn, CDn\m and PV2\3 are randomly adjusted by up to 5% from the original pipeline solution values.
+For the $U{\rm RGO}$ filter PV2\5 is treated in the same way as PV2\3.

-The best solution among the 10 tries is found as follows.
-The separation in arcseconds between IGAPS and Gaia is binned with bin sizes of up to 51 stars, depending on the number of stars on the CCD, along the longer axis of the CCD and the median in each bin is calculated (solid blue and red lines in figure 3).
+The best solution among the ten trials is found as follows.
+The separation in arcseconds between IGAPS and Gaia is binned with bin sizes of up to 51 stars, depending on the number of stars on the CCD along its longer axis, and the median in each bin is calculated (solid blue and red lines in Fig. 3).
 The solution that has the lowest maximum bin celestial position difference is kept as the best astrometric solution.
 The median of all bins is kept as the astrometric error to be reported in the final IGAPS catalogue (column posErr).

-The left hand panel of figure 3 shows an example of an initial pipeline and a final astrometric solution.
+The left hand panel of Fig. 3 shows an example of an initial pipeline and a final astrometric solution.
 The maximum bin celestial position difference relative to the Gaia frame in r - the filter that provides the position for the great majority of sources in the final catalogue - in this example was reduced from 0.23 arcsec initially to 0.061 arcsec in the refined solution.
-The right hand panel of figure 3 shows that the performance in CCD 4, where the optical axis of the camera falls, is generally to achieve median position differences under 0.1 arcsec.
-It also illustrates the point that the solutions for U{RGO} are least tight.
-Experiments with the data suggest the main contribution to the error budget is due to the optical properties of the $U{\rm RGO}$ filter as a liquid filter, with differential chromatic refraction playing only a minor role.
-However the improvement this represents for $U{\rm RGO}$ is arguably greater than for the other filters, in that the original astrometry was often so poor that cross-matching of this filter to the others would fail for much of the camera footprint.
+The right hand panel of Fig. 3 shows that the performance in CCD 4, where the optical axis of the camera falls, is generally to achieve median position differences of less than 0.1 arcsec: it also illustrates the point that the solutions for $U{RGO}$ are the least tight.
+Experiments with the data suggest the main contribution to the error budget is due to the optical properties of the $U{RGO}$ filter as a liquid filter, with differential chromatic refraction playing only a minor role.
+However the improvement this represents for $U{RGO}$ is arguably greater than for the other filters, in that the original astrometry was often so poor that cross-matching of this filter to the others would fail for much of the camera footprint.
 In this respect, a recalculation of the astrometry was a pre-requisite for the successful construction of the IGAPS catalogue.